-In Things to Come, French national treasure Isabelle Huppert stars as Nathalie, a philosophy lecturer with a cosy life, two grown-up children and an equally academic life.
+In Things to Come, French national treasure Isabelle Huppert stars as Nathalie, a philosophy lecturer with a cozy life, two grown-up children, and an equally academic life.
 Protests and boycotts are rife at her university, in which she has no interest in either taking part or debating, despite her students’ earnest statements of outrage.
-It’s an unhurried, gently affecting story of middle age and mortality that accepts the natural chaos of life.
-Løve’s follow up to Eaden (2014) is a film of delayed pleasure that gives voice to ideas, feelings and an emotional depth often unexplored in cinema.
-It’s winner of Silver Berlin Bear for Best Direction.
+It’s unhurried, gently affecting story of middle age and mortality that accepts the natural chaos of life.
+Løve’s follow-up to Eaden (2014) is a film of delayed pleasure that gives voice to ideas, feelings, and an emotional depth often unexplored in cinema.
+It’s the winner of Silver Berlin Bear for Best Direction.

 6. The Woman who Left